dubongen/dubongen.github.io/projects/Ho'ohui.md

   - HTML
   - Semantic UI
   - Meteor
-summary: I created a project in C and converted it into C++.
+summary: Me and my group created an app that provides a way for students to find job opportunities and companies to find possible applicants that would potentially connect the community in a positive way.
 ---